 “I don’t follow high school sports,” the nun replies weakly.

-“No excuse-they’re the Arrows, ’cause that’s how he died.”
+“No excuse.
+They’re called the Arrows, ’cause that’s how he died.”

 “Correct,” Sister Agnesita interjects.
 “One more miss and you’re out, Sister,” she warns.